livekit/livekit-cli/README.md

 This package includes command line utilities that interacts with LiveKit.
 It allows you to:

 -   Create access tokens
--   Access LiveKit APIs, create, delete rooms, etc
+-   Access LiveKit APIs, create, delete rooms, etc.
 -   Join a room as a participant, inspecting in-room events
 -   Start and manage Egress
 -   Perform load testing, efficiently simulating real-world load